 In Music, what you produce is more important than the amount of time that you practice.
 Most advanced musicians find that 30 minutes of daily practice is the least amount of time to produce an acceptable product.

-Placement in a band is either by a recommendation from your previous music teacher from elementary school or from the product that you produced the previous year at Stanley.
-Remember, if many people are playing the same instrument, it becomes more competitive when moving to the top band.
-If you want to move up, it is important to note that your work ethic and ability will be determining factors in placement
+Placement in a musical group is determined either by a recommendation from your previous music teacher, or from your musical efforts in the previous year at Stanley.
+Remember, if many people are playing the same instrument, it becomes more competitive when moving.
+If you want to move up, it is important to note that your work ethic and ability will be determining factors in placement.

 The Testing Process for Placement

 The question has arisen as to whether students are tested in front of others and the response is, in some cases, yes.
-Sometimes tests are only in front of the section in which you play, and these tests are conducted by Mr. Athayde, Mrs. McNulty, our community musician volunteers, or LASF assistants.
-As you are being tested, all students listening are also testing.
-The process becomes a learning situation, not just a test.
+Sometimes tests are only in front of the section in which you play, and these tests are conducted by music teachers or LPIE music instructors.
+As one student is being tested, all other students listening are also testing.
+The process becomes a learning opportunity, not just a test.

 Moving to a Higher Chair